 This means you're always surrounded by knowledge, and everywhere on the campus there are places where you can simply read, or dream about foreign cultures, or think about new ideas.

-The library comprises more than 12,800 books as well as approximately 70 journals and is generally open to all interested parties.
-External visitors can use the library during the opening hours between 8am and 5pm.
+The library comprises nearly 15,000 items as well as a range of print journals and is generally open to all interested parties.
+External visitors can use the library during the opening hours.

 Karlshochschule International University

 Karlstraße 36 - 38

 Phone: +49 721 48095 318